studentkittens/lncs-pandoc/paper.md

 author: Christoph Piechula
 institute: Hochschule Augsburg - University of Applied Sciences
 email: "christoph.piechula@hs-augsburg.de"
-keywords: git, file management, remote, backup, storage, encryption, annex
+keywords: git, annex, distributed filemanagement, repository, remote, backup, storage, encryption
 abstract: |

         Today cloud storage services are all over the place.
-There is dropbox, google cloud, box.com and many other services.
+There is dropbox, box.com, google cloud and many other services.
 Important files also often gets backup to a local hard drive, to ensure access if the cloud service stops working.
-It is often hard for the user to implement a useful backup strategy and to track data saved in the cloud or local hard drive.
+It is often hard for the user to keep track of changes and updating backups.
+Data often gets just saved to untrusted cloud storage services and users often even don't know about possible issues or that there is the possibility to encrypt senible personal data.
 A tool named git-annex is a possible solution to this problem.
 It also addresses other usual issues with  cloud security and data integrity in general.
 This paper intends to give a git-annex introduction by explaining the concepts behind git-annex and demonstrating different use case scenarios and features of git-annex.
 ---